tilicholabs/FlexChatBox-Android/README.md

         - The user can expect the list of Uri's of the selected files from the file manager of the device.
         - ![files](https://user-images.githubusercontent.com/113417724/231709421-a552e8a3-c707-4fc4-9713-06b7b11e42b1.gif)

+## Roadmap :

+- Multi Media Support : Currently we only support one media type to be shared from the SDK to the host app.
+This needs to be defined at the time of SDK initialisation itself.
+With this feature, developers can just select source type as Multi and the users will be prompted in the app which type of media they would like to share.
+- Custom UI : With this feature we allow the developers to customise the ChatBox UI to a great extent.
+Currently we support only colour customisation.

 ## Licence